locnguyenIT/student-springboot-angular-fullstack-demo/README.md

 Make sure you created database "student" and change username and password with your MySQL account, then go to pom.xml file -> Maven -> Reload project.

-Second, open terminal at \src\angular-frontend, then run command "npm install" to install node_modules folder.
-Once done, run command "ng serve" and open localhost:4200 in your browser to see the frontend

-Finally, go to DemoApplication and Run.
+Second, go to DemoApplication and Run.
 After the program has finished running.
-Open browser "http://localhost:8080/api/spring-boot/student"  to see API of backend
+Open your browser "http://localhost:8080/api/spring-boot/student"  to see API of backend

+Finally, open terminal at \src\angular-frontend, then run command "npm install" to install node_modules folder.
+Once done, run command "ng serve" then open "http://localhost:4200" in your browser to see the frontend.

+Run the backend first, then the frontend later